InternetOfPins/OnePin/README.md

 This is not a framework and therefor not a candidate to replace any framework.
 Meaning we require an existing one.

+## So what is it?
+Its a zero cost overlay to be applied to existing frameworks and provide a common interface for pin manipulation.
+Well now your code can be portable among frameworks (in what concerns pin manipulation).

 ## Purpose

 This is the logical complement of the internet of things, for this whole thing called internet came to the `thing`, usually in the form of an MCU.
 This thing that characterizes this `Things` on the internet its the ability to interact with the world, usually in the form of pins to control parts or read sensors.